-The State of Oklahoma Highway Safety Office estimated that in 2015, 3,500 people lost their lives and 391,000 suffered injuries in car crashes due to distracted drivers.
-Since distracted driving – which includes texting and talking on the phone while driving – became such an enormous issue, the state of Oklahoma City enacted a law that makes texting while driving illegal.
+The State of Oklahoma Highway Safety Office estimated that in 2015, 3,500 people died, and 391,000 suffered injuries in car crashes due to distracted drivers.
+Since distracted driving – which includes texting and talking on the phone – became such an enormous issue, Oklahoma enacted a law that makes texting while driving illegal.

-If you suffered an injury because a driver did not use reasonable care while driving, or because they thought it was more important to text a response than pay attention to the road, you may need to speak with an understanding auto collision lawyer.
-An Oklahoma City texting while driving car accident lawyer, can help you recover the compensation you deserve.
+If you suffered an injury because a driver did not use reasonable care while driving or because they thought texting a response was more important than paying attention to the road.
+A distracted driving car accident lawyer can help you recover the compensation you deserve.

 Laws Limiting Texting While Driving

 The state of Oklahoma created the Trooper Nicholas Dees and Trooper Keith Burch Act of 2015 (The Act), which is a law that makes the operation of a motor vehicle while texting or on the phone illegal.
 This act followed the death of State Trooper Nicholas Dees and Trooper Keith Burch, who were both struck by a distracted driver while they were investigating another accident.